 Pilgrims from all over the world travel to Mt.
 Shasta and other sacred sites every year.
 A pilgrim is a person who undertakes a journey to a sacred place and is important in transmitting new myths and ideas into regions.
 Mount Shasta represents a special place that bridges the physical and the spiritual, the earthly and the mythological.

-The motivation to visit a sacred site may be to request a favor from a deity, offer thanks, fulfill a vow, express penitence, meet an obligation or to gain merit.
-Shrines and areas that attract a diverse population usually specialize in healing such as Lourdes, France and Fatima, Portugal.
-Health and well-being are a major motive for pilgrimage.
+The motivation to visit a sacred site may be to request a favor from a deity, offer thanks, fulfill a vow, express penitence, meet an obligation, or gain merit.
+Shrines and areas that attract a diverse population usually specialize in healing such as Lourdes, France, and Fatima, Portugal.
+Health and well-being are major motives for pilgrimage.

 Pilgrims and Personal Transformation

-Different myths contribute to different relationships between humans and nature that influences the biodiversity, ecosystem and ecology of an environment.
+Different myths contribute to different relationships between humans and nature that influence the biodiversity, ecosystem, and ecology of an environment.
 People travel to certain environments to achieve an inner transformation.
-On a pilgrimage, there is an interrelation between the pilgrim, their origin, motivation and destination.
-The pilgrimage results in a place where competing discourse are negotiated and enables the pilgrim to recover religious meanings, spiritual awakening, blessings or healings.
+On a pilgrimage, there is an interrelation between the pilgrim, their origin, motivation, and destination.
+The pilgrimage results in a place where competing discourse is negotiated and enables the pilgrim to recover religious meanings, spiritual awakenings, blessings, or healings.
 Some people desire to escape momentarily from modern society.
 Often cost and distances are not accounted for in a pilgrimage, which makes it distinct from any other kind of journey.

 Stages of a Pilgrimage

 Three elements must be present in a pilgrimage.
 The first is that there must be spiritual motivation.
 Secondly, an intended goal or place that is not local.
 Lastly, people are creating a spatial dimension to bring home to a holy place and back home.
-People travel to a holy place with conceptions and personal experience, which may be transformed through their pilgrimage.
-With this transformation, the pilgrim will return home a changed person with new insights.
-Finally, pilgrims interact with other people, cultures and circumstances.
-During a pilgrimage, people experience the transformative release from limitations of daily life.
+People travel to a holy place with conceptions and personal experiences, which may be transformed through their pilgrimage.
+With this transformation, the pilgrim will return home as a changed person with new insights.
+Finally, pilgrims interact with other people, cultures, and circumstances.
+During a pilgrimage, people experience the transformative release from the limitations of daily life.

-Amid the initial stage and final stage of the pilgrimage are stages of passage.
+Amid the initial stage and final stages of the pilgrimage are stages of passage.
 There is the initial separation of the person from their group, where they give up their identity.
-Next, is a marginal state between the two identities, or rather, a disengagement from local community, routine and responsibilities.
+Next is a marginal state between the two identities, or rather, a disengagement from the local community, routine, and responsibilities.
 Then, the person is reintegrated into society with a new identity.
 The pilgrimage is necessary because it is easier to discard the original identity in unfamiliar places.

 Pilgrims and Tourism

-There is a close relationship between pilgrims and tourism.
-The main difference is that the pilgrim is religious and the tourist is secular.
+There is a close relationship between pilgrims and tourists.
+The main difference is that the pilgrim is religious, and the tourist is secular.
 Some pilgrimages are small and even individual.
 More large-scale pilgrimages affect the local economies and promote tourism and local merchants.
-Pilgrims can travel to a religious site or an area identified with “civil religions”.
-This includes war memorials, tombs of national martyrs, icons and social reformers.
+Pilgrims can travel to a religious site or an area identified with “civil religions.”
+This includes war memorials, tombs of national martyrs, icons, and social reformers.
 For example, many people every year make a pilgrimage to Graceland to visit the tomb of Elvis Presley.
-Pilgrims to a scared place visit other tourist locations after fulfilling religious obligations.
-The neutral term visitor could be used but it obscures the motive of the pilgrim.
+Pilgrims to a sacred place visit other tourist locations after fulfilling religious obligations.
+The neutral term visitor could be used, but it obscures the motive of the pilgrim.